 \subsection{SVM Theory}

-In the simplest case, to perform binary classification on linearly separable data using a linear classifier, the SVM algorithm attempts to find a hyperplane (a line) that effectively separates data points belonging to two different classes.
+In the simplest case, to perform binary classification on linearly separable data using a linear classifier, the SVM algorithm attempts to find a hyperplane (which is a line in two dimensions) that effectively separates data points belonging to two different classes.
 For separable data, infinitely many hyperplanes exist that could satisfy this criterion; hence, by solving an optimisation problem, the SVM algorithm locates the optimal separating hyperplane such that the distance from the hyperplane to the nearest data points from each class is maximised.